-The Plan provides a comprehensive range of benefits for up to 100 days per calendar year when full-time skilled nursing care is necessary and confinement in a skilled nursing facility is medically appropriate as determined by a Plan doctor and approved by the Plan.
+The Plan provides a comprehensive range of benefits for up to 30 days per calendar year, when full-time skilled nursing care is necessary and confinement in a skilled nursing facility is medically appropriate as determined by a Plan doctor and approved by the Plan.
 You pay nothing.
-All necessary services are covered for up to 100 days, including:
+All necessary services are covered, including:

-- Bed, board and general nursing care - Drugs, biologicals, supplies, and equipment ordinarily provided or arranged by the skilled nursing facility when prescribed by a Plan doctor.
+- Bed, board and general nursing care - Drugs, biologicals, supplies, and equipment ordinarily provided or arranged by the skilled nursing facility when prescribed by a Plan doctor